How to Enjoy an Outdoor Event Safely with Your Pet

 Preventive Veterinary Services

 In addition to preparedness specifically for these outdoor events, you also want to make sure you have taken care of general health matters for your pet, such as keeping them up to date on their vaccines and preventive medicines.
 Unfortunately with the onset of the warmer weather come the fleas, ticks, and mosquitoes.
-If you need preventive refills, or if it’s time for your dog’s annual heartworm test, please contact us or schedule an appointment!
+If you need preventive refills, or if it’s time for your dog’s annual heartworm test, please contact us or make an online appointment!

 If your dog will likely come in contact with standing water and other dogs during the summer, vaccines for leptospirosis, influenza, and bordetella may be recommended.